Dgo-list/django-admin-log/README.rst

 Django Log Admin
 ================

 Application that logs errors generated in a web system into a model.
-The model is displayed in the administrator
+The model is displayed in the administrator.

 Installing
 ----------